Stoya: Mainstream acting

-Writings
+Writing

 Stoya has written sex advice columns for Slate, Vice, The Verge, and Refinery29.
 For her Slate column, "How To Do It", she uses the byline Jessica Stoya.
 She has published pieces in The New York Times, New Statesman, Esquire, and The Guardian, as well as an article in Porn Studies, a peer-reviewed academic journal.
 She published her first book in 2018, entitled Philosophy, Pussycats, and Porn, a collection of personal and critical essays.

 Personal life

 Stoya has acknowledged the importance of social networking in her career; she was active on MySpace, Twitter, Tumblr, and various Internet forums.

 In June 2009, she was reported to be dating Marilyn Manson, but they later broke up due to Manson's touring schedule.
-Afterwards, she dated pornographic actor James Deen for several years.
-On November 29, 2015, Stoya wrote on Twitter that Deen had raped her:
+Afterwards, she dated pornographic film actor James Deen for several years.
+In 2015, Stoya publicly accused Deen of raping her, writing on Twitter:

 James Deen held me down and fucked me while I said no, stop, used my safeword.
 I just can't nod and smile when people bring him up anymore.